 The Halo series and I have somewhat of a long history.
 I was twelve when the original game came out and it always appealed to me because I love science fiction, I love aliens, I love shooting shit, and Halo had all those things so it just looked really awesome to me.
 I never owned an Xbox when it was in it’s prime so I missed out.
 Halo was a launch title for the Xbox and I can remember everybody on the school bus was talking about it.
 Needless to say, I was a little jealous.
 I did acquire the PC version later down the line, I think after Halo 2 came out, and eventually the Xbox version several years later.
 At the time, I only got so far but never did beat it.
 I didn’t actually beat the game until well after Halo 3 came out.
 Funnily enough, I beat the trilogy in reverse order.
 As of this review, I’ve beaten every main game in the series except Halo 5 and that’s because I burnt myself out on the series.
 Several years ago I was playing the games nonstop to the point I just got tired of the entire franchise.
 Well I finally got the urge to jump back in and decided to replay the first game.
 Developed by Bungie and published by Microsoft Game Studios, Halo: Combat Evolved was released for the Xbox in November, 2001 and PC in September, 2003.
 For this review, I played the Anniversary Edition from the Master Chief Collection.
-Developed by 343 Industries and published by Saber Interactive, the Halo: Combat Evolved Anniversary Edition was released for Xbox 360 in November, 2011 and is an HD remaster of the original game.
+Developed by 343 Industries and Saber Interactive and published by Microsoft Game Studios, the Halo: Combat Evolved Anniversary Edition was released for Xbox 360 in November, 2011 and is an HD remaster of the original game.
 This was included in the Master Chief Collection, which was released in November, 2014 for Xbox One.
 I played through the campaign solo and I also teamed up with Jeremy for a co-op playthrough.
 I will also cover the Halo SPV3 mod for the PC version, specifically the Custom Edition.
 Apparently the mod took several years to make.
 It stands for Single Player Version 3 and is a complete overhaul of the game and includes new weapons, enemies, vehicles, texture work, and even new areas to explore.
 It includes gamepad support and I should mention that I played through most of the mod with an Xbox One controller.

 I’m going to be completely transparent.
 The infinite ammo skull was enabled for both playthroughs of the campaign and I used a trainer to provide infinite ammo during my time with the SPV3 mod.
 The original game didn’t include skulls but they were added in the Anniversary Edition.
 In the Master Chief Collection, most skulls for all games are already unlocked and can be activated from the main menu.
 In the other games, skulls were legit collectibles that could be found hidden throughout the environments and basically act as gameplay modifiers when activated.
 Most of them make things more challenging, minus the infinite ammo skull and a few others.
 You’re also scored throughout the campaign based on your performance.
 Killing different enemies rewards you with different amounts of points and you can earn medals for unique kills and kill streaks.
 However, some skulls are considered non-scoring, like infinite ammo, for example, and disable mission scoring altogether.
 The SPV3 mod includes its own set of skulls that can be activated from the pause menu and all of them just make the game harder.
 They’re perfect for sadists.
 Now playing on the Legendary difficulty can be challenging enough and I’ve beaten this game so many times that I actually find it more enjoyable with infinite ammo, at least on this particular difficulty mode.
 I’ve beaten this legit on Legendary in the Xbox version, again on 360, again on 360 with a friend, the Anniversary Edition with Jeremy, and I even beat this iteration for the Master Chief collection with Jeremy on Legendary shortly after it came out.